mtiessler/Introduction-to-digital-humanities-VO-notes/Lecture-8-Introduction to Digital Musicology/notes.md

+Notes from the presentation "Digital Humanities Meets Assyriology: A Look at Three Groundbreaking Projects in Vienna " by Nicla De Zorzi from University of Vienna.

 **Introduction to Digital Musicology**

 Digital Musicology is a field within the Digital Humanities that deals with the static representation of music.
 Music in its primary form is a time-ordered set of sounds for a listener or gestures for a performer.
 Representing this in a static, readable format is a complex process involving many assumptions and conventions.
 Digital Musicology includes sub-fields like Music Corpus Studies (e.g., creating work catalogues), Digital Music Philology (creating digital editions), Music Performance Analysis, and Computational Music Theory.